Working with projects#

 To work with a project, click on it or select View details from its menu in the list view.
 Then use the menu on the left as follows:

-Click Schedules to view and schedule deployment runs to run on the project.
+Click Schedules to view and schedule deployments of the project.

 Click Share to share the project with selected collaborators.